Contributed by Staff of Timberline Knolls

-We think of children as innocent and pure.
-How could something so delicate and good willingly inflict pain on itself?
+Children are the epitome of innocence and purity.
+But, what about a child struggling with self-injury?
+How could someone so delicate and good willingly inflict pain on itself?

 The Nature of Routine and Ritual

-We are innately ritualistic people, particularly when we are young.
-Routine and ritual creates a sense of safety and stability.
-What was once unpredictable becomes predictable.
-What was once chaotic now feels controlled.
-The more we engage in the behavior, the deeper the pattern and ritual becomes engrained.
-Thus the harder it can be to break the cycle of addiction.
+We are innately ritualistic people, especially when we are young.
+Routine and ritual create a sense of safety, predictability and stability.
+The more we engage in the behavior, the deeper the pattern and ritual become ingrained.
+Thus, the harder it can be to break the cycle of addiction.

-When we as the clinician, parent, or friend are trying to help a child or adolescent with self harm addiction, it can feel like an uphill battle.
-We just want them to be healthy and safe.
-We just want them to stop engaging in the behaviors.
-We may even say to them, “just stop doing that.”
-They may be able to abstain temporarily due to motivating factors or a period of stability in mood.
-However it is often not as easy as “mind over matter.”
-Until we look at what is at the root of the behavior, the “why”, we cannot break the cycle.
+As the clinician, parent, or friend, trying to help a child struggling with self-injury addiction can feel like an uphill battle.
+The ultimate goal is to just keep them healthy and safe.
+Young kids may be able to abstain temporarily due to motivating factors or a period of stability in the mood.
+However, it is often not as easy as “mind over matter.”
+Hence it is of utmost importance to study the root of the behavior in order to break the cycle.

 Developing a Support System

-It is important to help the child differentiate when coping becomes avoidance versus tolerating.
-If we don’t learn to get through the emotional turmoil, we will continue to avoid or turn back to relying on self harm to stop from experiencing the uncomfortable feeling.
+It is important to help the child struggling with self-injury differentiate when coping becomes avoidance versus tolerating.
+If we don’t learn to get through the emotional turmoil, we will continue to avoid or turn back to relying on self-harm to stop from experiencing the uncomfortable feeling.

-The final part is empowerment.
-We empower the child by helping them build a plethora of tools for their coping skill toolbox, and reminding them that they have the power of choice.
-They can choose to go for a walk, or ask for help, or self harm even if they don’t always feel that they do have the power in the moment.
-We cannot control our thoughts and emotions, but we can control what we choose to do in response.
+The final step is empowerment.
+We empower the child by helping them build an array of tools for their coping skill toolbox and reminding them that they have the power of choice.
+They can choose to go for a walk, or ask for help, or not self-harm even if they don’t always feel that they do have the power at the moment.
+The child may struggle to control their thoughts and emotions, but we can control what we choose to do in response.

-When we as the adult can guide and support with patience versus doing for, the child may begin to feel the hope we hold for them that change is possible, and they are worthy of it.
+When we as the adult can guide and support a child struggling with self-injury with patience versus doing for, the child may begin to feel the hope we hold for them that change is possible, and they are worthy of it.